 Creating a monthly span-usage alert

 You can alert on your Trace usage in the same way you alert on other kinds of usage in Stackdriver.
-See Alerting on Stackdriver usage for details.
+For details, go to Alerting on Stackdriver usage.

 Creating an over-quota alert